ltrogers98/Airline-Daa-Exercise/README.md

 # Airline Data Exercise
-This project takes data about an airline and analyzes according to most incidents and then graphs it
+This project takes data about an airline and analyzes according to most incidents and then graphs it.
+This was uses AWS.
 ## Group Members
 Name | Role
 ------------- | -------------